ElectricRCAircraftGuy/PDF2SearchablePDF/README.md

 1. MAJOR version when you make incompatible API changes,
 2. MINOR version when you add functionality in a backwards compatible manner, and
 3. PATCH version when you make backwards compatible bug fixes.

+<a id="v060---2022-10-12"></a>
+## [v0.6.0] - 2022-10-12
+- Added `-c`/`--compress` option to output compressed copies of the output PDF as well.
+    - Partially fulfills this ticket: https://github.com/ElectricRCAircraftGuy/PDF2SearchablePDF/issues/11
+    - Post-processing the PDF is a crude way to do it, but it's better than nothing.
+A better way to do it in the future would be to do OCR on the high-quality images and output the data to an intermediate format, then compress the images as desired and overlay the output OCR data onto the custom-compressed images.
+That will have to be future work.

 <a id="v050---2021-03-02"></a>
 ## [v0.5.0] - 2021-03-02